 All students take the twelve (12) obligatory courses (in total 60 EC) of the first year's programme.
-In parallel, students start their PSTS Skills Portfolio which spans year #1 and year #2.
-Starting from the skills training in the PSTS courses and under guidance from an academic mentor, the PSTS Skills Portfolio both fosters and monitors students' achievement of the core PSTS skills.
+In parallel, students start their PSTS Skills Portfolio which spans year #1 and the first semester of year #2.
+Starting from the Skills training in the PSTS courses and with guidance from a PSTS Supervisor, the PSTS Skills Portfolio both fosters and monitors students' achievement of the core PSTS skills.
 Assessment of the PSTS Skills Portfolio is incremental and largely formative, based on the PSTS core skills rubric.
-Using this rubric, all course teachers provide the student with a formative assessment of his/her performance regarding the skills relevant to a specific course.
+Using this rubric, all course teachers provide the student with a formative assessment of their performance regarding the skills relevant to a specific course.
 Students upload these assessments and feedback in their electronic portfolio, alongside the underlying work products.
-Participation in research colloquia will also be an integral part of the skills portfolio.
-The mentor regularly checks the portfolio content and discusses with the student which skills have not been sufficiently mastered yet and how to work towards these.
-In addition, students in consultation with the mentor also formulate personal skills learning objectives.
-To complete the PSTS Skills Portfolio, students should complete two components: a written reflection and materials that reflect the skills selected from courses in the PSTS program.
+The PSTS Supervisor regularly meets with students and reflects upon the portfolio content to discuss which skills have not been sufficiently mastered yet and how to work towards goals.
+In addition, students in consultation with the supervisor also formulate personal skills learning objectives.
+To complete the PSTS Skills Portfolio, students should complete two components: a written reflection and develop a portfolio of materials that reflect the skills selected from courses in the PSTS programme.
 The PSTS Skills Line is graded as a Pass/Fail.